skakun/EyeTrack/README.md

 	4. Add this directory to apache config.

 ## Server response
-Program should serve similar json a assigned endpoint.
+Program should serve similar json on assigned endpoint.
 <pre>
 {
    "detected":true,